The LINE command is used to create straight line segments. It can be used to draw a single line segment or multiple connected line segments.

 | Shortcut | L |

-- Press Enter or Esc key on the keyboard to end the command, or select the Close option on the command line to connect the last line segment to the starting point of first line segment
+- Press Enter or Esc to end the command, or select the Close option from the command line to connect the last segment to the starting point of the first segment.

-Click here for a detailed explanation of how to specify the location / coordinate of points on the AutoCAD work screen.
+Click here for a detailed explanation of how to specify point locations and coordinates in AutoCAD.

 B. Prompts and Options

-When running the Line command, there will be several prompts and options on the command line, including:
+When running the LINE command, several prompts and options may appear on the command line:

-- Specify first point : set the starting point for the line.
-You can click directly on the workspace or click on a reference point from an existing object with OSNAP feature enabled for precise results.
+- Specify first point: Sets the starting point of the line.
+You can click directly on the drawing area or select a reference point from an existing object using the OSNAP feature for greater accuracy.

-- Specify next point : specify the end point of the line segment.
-After this, specify the next point again if you want to create multiple connected line segments.
-Use the ORTHO or Polar Tracking feature for precise directions.
+- Specify next point: Sets the endpoint of the current line segment.
+After specifying the endpoint, AutoCAD will prompt you to specify another point if you want to continue creating connected line segments.

-We will create an object like the image below starting from point A.
+We will create the object shown in the image below, starting from point A.

 - Activate the LINE command